Julia-Wagner/furry-friends/README.md

 - The content was written by myself and the images on the *Found a Friend* page as well as the first three dogs on the *Our Dogs* page are my own.
 - I adapted my hamburger menu from a video with the according [Codepen](https://codepen.io/kevinpowell/pen/jxppmr) from Kevin Powell.
 - To test my website I signed up for a free trial on [BrowserStack](https://www.browserstack.com/).
+- To test accessibility on my website I used to [WAVE Tool](https://wave.webaim.org/).

 ### **Media and Design**
 - The images used for the website are taken from [unsplash.com](https://unsplash.com/) and compressed using [tinypng.com](https://tinypng.com/).
 Some images of dogs are my own pictures.